The Notched Corner Florals 3D Embossing Folder is now available at Spellbinders! Learn how to use it to make two very different cards.

 Notched Corner Florals Birthday Card

 The materials I use to create this card give you the impression that it is difficult to make.
-But, it's actually quick and easy.
-To start off, you'll use the Notched Corner Florals 3D Embossing Folder to emboss a 5″ x 7″ piece of deep mahogany colored cardstock.
+But, it’s quick and easy.
+To start, you’ll use the Notched Corner Florals 3D Embossing Folder to emboss a 5″ x 7″ piece of deep mahogany colored cardstock.

 Next, you can use your finger or a sponge dauber to spread a gold metallic paste over the embossed images.
 To demonstrate how to use a very light hand at first until you can see how the paste is going to react with the cardstock.
 Then, you can adjust how much pressure and product you want to use over the rest of the card.
 Set it aside to dry.